javeriaZ1131/PengOMart/README.md

  The Groceries domain covered in this are meat and seafood, snacks,fruits and vegetables as separate domain.

- The log in signup functionality is also implemented in it with proper database management.
+ The log in ,signup functionality is also implemented in it with proper database management. on selecting the particular item domain it give access to all the items related to it.  which provide the ease to search the item quickly.